-Figure 4c.
-Gypsum cylinder erosion in L42 at sites within different shoreline treatments at the shoreline.
-Gypsum cylinder erosion in L39 at sites within different shoreline treatments at the shoreline.
+Figure 4a.
+Gypsum cylinder erosion in L42 at sites within different shoreline treatments.

+Figure 4b.
+Gypsum cylinder erosion in L39 at sites within different shoreline treatments.

 Figure 4.
 Gypsum cylinder erosion of diameter loss (mm hr-1) as an index of water turbulence at sites in L42 and L39 from July to September 1997.
 Boxplots are based on median, quartiles and extreme values.
 The box represents the interquartile range that contains 50% of values.
 The whisker lines extend from the box to the highest and lowest values, excluding outliers.
 The line across the box indicates the median.